felipendc/vicyos-hefftor-polybar/README.md

 5 - Just to wrap it up about the Sys-Tray...
 I could've put it on the left or right side.
 But, It got all weird due to the lack of "Radius" support to get the rounded borders.<br />

 I don't know if you noticed but, I also changed the Workspace Icon with a circle rounded with dots.
-I wanned some thing diffent and cool.<br />
+I wanned something diffent and cool.<br />
 ![Demo](https://i.imgur.com/1Yp2CWl.jpg)

 ------

-***Now let's talk a little bit about this CPU-GRAPH.
+***Now, let's talk a little bit about this CPU-GRAPH.
 And, Nope.
 It's not a "Sound Spectrum".
 Yes! you were wrong.
 Hahahaha I was too, when I saw it for the first time.***<br />

 The screenshot down below, shows us the Cpu-Graph module.
-I took this screenshot just to show you that if you want to increase velocity of the interval between the bars updates,<br />
+I took this screenshot just to show you that if you want to increase the velocity of the interval between the bars updates, you just need to chenge the line:<br />

+<pre>interval =</pre>

+The default is:<br />

+<pre>interval = 0.08</pre>

-you just need to chenge the line: ´´´interval = 0.08´´´ The default is:´´´0.08´´´ Change it to the namer who suits your need.<br />
+Change it to the namer who suits your need.<br />

 ![Demo](https://i.imgur.com/8z7bifV.jpg)

 ------